List on Bids44 →

 Essential Checks

-6. Examine the Power Cord and Plug: Check the entire length of the power cord for any cuts, fraying, or exposed wires.
-Inspect the plug pins for signs of burning or bending.
+5. Inspect Power Cord and Plug: Check the entire length of the power cord for cuts, fraying, or exposed wires.
+Examine the plug pins for any signs of burning or looseness.

 Insider Checks